WayneDW/WayneDW.github.io/_posts/2023-05-20-Coupling-by-Reflection.md

 #### Extention to $c>0$

 We aim to obtain the following dimension-independent bound in $R, L\in [0, \infty)$ {% cite reflection_coupling %}.

+The general idea is to permit strong convexity outside of a ball with a given radius, within which local non-convexity is allowed.

 $-\mathbb{I}\_{[\\|X_t-Y_t\\|< R]} L{\\|X_t-Y_t\\|^2}\leq \langle U(X_t)-U(Y_t), X_t-Y_t\rangle \leq \mathbb{I}\_{[\\|X_t-Y_t\\|\geq R]} K{\\|X_t-Y_t\\|^2}.$